CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Ability to carry out assignments through oral and written instructions.

-Ability to troubleshoot complex mechanical, electrical, plumbing, and HVAC systems.
+Ability to troubleshoot basic mechanical, electrical, plumbing, and HVAC systems.

 Ability to comprehend City, State, and Federal guidelines.